 Entrance is free of charge, although voluntary donations are welcomed.

 The museum is a hidden treasure which boasts a rare collection of exhibits of national and international importance.
 Our collection of Masonic material is probably the finest in the UK outside of London.
 The vast collection of regalia and books covers all Masonic orders through the ages.

 We are situated mid way between Canterbury’s East and West mainline railway stations and less than an hour from St Pancras Intl.
 There is ample public car parking nearby and Park & Ride is also available around the city.
-The St Peter’s Place bus stop is directly outside our main entrance

-We are normally open from 10am to 4pm, each day.
+We are open from 10am to 4pm each day.
 However, as we are reliant on volunteers, if your journey is more than a local one please phone ahead to check that we are open.

 Visits can be arranged for groups and parties including, subject to availability, a tour of the neighbouring Lodge Room with an after-tour meal.